pramnora/qb64/README.md

 **1.00 - PREFACE: Explaining this page contents...**

 Here you will find...
-* QB64 example codes/programs; all of which you can freely download, and, practice studying/learning from.
+* **CODE REPOSITORY**: QB64 example codes/programs; all of which you can freely download, and, practice studying/learning from.

 Too, I've included...
-* CODE: Comparing the many different BASIC programming language versions
+* **CODE**: Comparing the many different BASIC programming language versions
-* LINKS: Where you can both find/download a FREE copy of QB64; as well as, various online resources to QB64 programming tutorials.
+* **LINKS**: Where you can both find/download a FREE copy of QB64; as well as, various online resources to QB64 programming tutorials.
-* PICS: Included are some actual QB64 screenshot printouts...; so you can actually get to see what the QB64 IDE/Integrated Development Environment looks like.
+* **PICS**: Included are some actual QB64 screenshot printouts...; so you can actually get to see what the QB64 IDE/Integrated Development Environment looks like.

 **NOTE:** All resources which you see here...including program code/screenshot printouts/this ReadMe document explanatory page were created by me, alone; and, without any outside help from others.